Free-To-Play Shooter ‘Warframe’ Is Coming To The Nintendo Switch

 Publisher and developer Digital Extremes has announced that Warframe will be coming to the Nintendo Switch.
 As detailed by Polygon, the announcement was made at this year’s Tennocon, a fan-run expo celebrating the free-to-play shooter.

-For those who aren’t up-to-date on their “freemium” shooters, here’s a quick rundown.
 Warframe is a free-to-play, third-person online shooter/action game, that takes place in an evolving sci-fi world.
 Players take control of members of the Tenno, an ancient race of warriors.
 The Tenno have awoken from centuries of cryosleep, only to find themselves at war with a handful of factions, including the Grineer, Corpus, Infested, Orokin, and the Tau/Sentinents.

 Each of the Tenno’s rival factions are distinguished by specific traits and characteristics that set them apart from one another.
 The Grineer, for example, are a matriarchal race of weaponized, aging human clones.
 Corpus, true to its name, is a mega-corporation that utilizes advanced lasers and robotics to turn a profit.
 The Infested, unsurprisingly, are disfigured victims of the so-called Technocyte virus.